 Pelican was renamed Kadett for the purposes of her coastal work and spent 27 years in this job.
 In 1995 she was bought by ex-Naval Commander Graham Neilson and converted into a Tall Ship.
 He renamed her Pelican Of London, and the TS refers to her Tall Ship status.

 It took 12 years to strip the ship down and rebuild her with a main mast barquentine.
 This means the team put in 3 main masts and this set up allows for the ship to act as a square-rigged ship, without all three masts carrying square sails.
 The different shapes of the sails mean that TS Pelican Of London can work with a small crew, and sail close to the wind – meaning she sails efficiently across the water.
 She’s taken part in a number of races and regattas but primarily works as a training ship for young people.

 TS Pelican Of London visits many ports in the UK, and goes as far as the Canary Islands and the Carribean on a regular basis.
-You can see her berthed at the Harbour Arm from 15th to 17th May 2021.
+For her next visit to Folkestone, keep an eye on the Seas Your Future itinerary.

 Photo Credit: George Cory